kermitt2/arxiv_harvester/README.md

 optional arguments:
-  -h, --help           show this help message and exit --config CONFIG      path to the config file, default is ./config.json --reset              ignore previous processing states, clear the existing storage and re-init
+  -h, --help           show this help message and exit --config CONFIG      path to the config file, default is ./config.json --reset              ignore previous processing states and re-init the harvesting process from
+                       the beginning
-                       the harvesting process from the beginning --metadata METADATA  arXiv metadata json file
+  --metadata METADATA  arXiv metadata json file --diagnostic         produce a summary of the harvesting
 ```

 For example, to harvest articles from a metadata snapshot file: